landonb629/azure-data-pipeline-environment/ReadMe.md

 ### What variables should you supply?
 - name: This will be the name of the deployment, a good example would be "Mikes-dev-environment"
 - email: This is the email of a valid user in your azure tenant, this is used to assign owner permissions to the resource group
-- source_ip_address: the public IP address, this address will be added to the firewall, and network security group
+- source_ip_address: your public IP address, this address will be added to the firewall, and network security group
 - address_space: the address space that you would like your vnet to have (can be left null)

 ### How to deploy resources with this repo